nashville-software-school/welcome-to-nashville/README.md

 ### Eventbrite API

+EventBrite will create several tokens for your registered application.
+You need to use the private token in the URL _(see below)_.

 1. The `location.address=nashville` query string parameter must be in the URL.
 1. You need to specify the `Accept` header on the request
     ```js